May 9, 2019

 4. The U.K. does not limit the amount of income tax deductions (tax relief) you may claim for charitable giving.

 Many countries place limits on the amount of income tax credit you can receive for charitable giving.
 For example, the US limits income tax deductions to 60% of your adjusted gross income for donations to public charities and 30% for donations to private foundations.
-The U.K. does not have any limits.
-You could offset 100% of your taxable income through charitable giving.

-5. The U.K. tax year is April 6th to April 5th and you can sometimes backdate donations.
+5. The UK tax year is April 6th to April 5th and you can sometimes backdate donations.

 Unlike most countries, you may sometimes backdate charitable donations in the UK.
 You may choose to backdate cash donations to the previous tax year if you: